 Virginia Bluebells don’t require special care once established.
 When first planting, you can add some compost to be bottom of the hole.
 The slow release organic matter will help keep the soil retain moisture, but other than that no care should be necessary.

 As Virginia Bluebells is a native plant, it doesn’t require special fertilizer or pest control.
+It should be able to grow, bloom, and thrive every year without extra effort from you as long as it is planted in preferred growing conditions.

-Virginia Bluebells uses
+Is Virginia Bluebells invasive?

-Do Virginia Bluebells Spread?
+Do Virginia Bluebells spread?

 Pollinators